3geek14/Realms/Omnibus.md

 empowers the circle.

-The next spell from the accepted list cast into this circle by any spellcaster affects all within as if it had been cast on each individually; in most cases any MC is only used once.
-The [Immunity to Poison](#immunity-to-poison) spell still requires the necessary components to cast for each character affected.
+The next spell from the accepted list cast into this circle by any spellcaster affects all within as if it had been cast on each individually.
+[If the spell has any MC, only one is used.]{.new}

 [__Guidance__ (2nd Circle)]{#guidance}